|

 [1.37] Vane Signal showing 'Clear'.

 The Caledonian Railway used a board signal with a tab protruding from one edge.
-One side of the board was painted red for indicating 'danger' [1.39] and the other side was green for 'caution' [1.40].
-The tab was an aid to determining the aspect shown by the signal on occasions when lighting conditions made colour recognition difficult.
-Drivers knew that the tab being on the right-hand side, nearest the track, meant the signal was displaying 'danger'.
+One side of the board was painted red for indicating 'danger' [1.39], and the other side was green for 'caution' [1.40].
+The tab was an aid to determining the signal's indication at times when colour recognition was hampered by adverse light conditions.
+Drivers knew that if the tab was on the right-hand side, nearest the track, the signal was displaying 'danger'.
 To indicate 'clear', the board was turned edge on and a white light was shown at night (see [1.2]).

 [1.39] Board Signal showing 'Danger'.